infographic showing generalized anxiety disorder and treatment options

 Everyone experiences the feeling of anxiety at certain points in their lives.
 However, generalized anxiety involves pervasive or constant stress that can be disruptive to daily life and routines, preventing a person from living their best life.
 When generalized anxiety becomes unmanageable, nearly every facet of a person’s life is affected.
 Anxiety can also prevent people from being able to enjoy life to the fullest.

 At our anxiety treatment center in Portland, Oregon, we are committed to providing a safe and compassionate environment where people can begin to heal from anxiety.
-Whether you need help with panic disorder or separation anxiety disorder, we’re here to help.
+Whether you need help with panic disorder or separation anxiety disorder, we’re here to help, with access to supportive resources such as a sober living house for individuals who benefit from added structure and stability during recovery.

 If you feel paralyzed by excessive worry, our anxiety therapy program at Crestview Recovery offers innovative, solution-focused anxiety therapy based on evidence-based approaches.